dhelmrich/Synavis/README.md

 ## Progress so far

-This Project includes a bridging ability, coupling ability and some means of
+This Project includes a bridging ability, coupling ability and some means of steering the framework.

+- DataConnector and MediaReceiver: Connect DL Frameworks and Simulations to UE and interact with the scene
+- WebRTCBridge: Setup connections via a bridged network (like a TURN server) via port relays.
+This is intended for HPC systems but might be used together with Putty to bridge to client PCs

 ## Open Issues

 - The signalling server I programmed is still encountering issues with setting up a connection.
 Investigation is in progress.
 - The framework does not base of libwebrtc and thus does not offer decoding capabilities itself.
 This is intentional for our cluster setup as we provide functionality there.
+- There are test cases missing that still need to be added, those will also introduce robustness and remove ambiguity.

 ## Collaboration